Semilinear wave equations on asymptotically de Sitter, Kerr-de Sitter and Minkowski spacetimes: Introduction

 The degree to which these non-linear problems have been studied differ, with the Minkowski problem (on perturbations of Minkowski space, as opposed to our more general setting) being the most studied.
 There semilinear and indeed even quasilinear equations are well understood due to the work of Christodoulou \cite{Ch86} and Klainerman \cite{Klainerman:Uniform, Klainerman:Null}, with their book on the global stability of Einstein's equation \cite{Christodoulou-Klainerman:Global} being one of the main achievements.
 (We also refer to the work of Lindblad and Rodnianski \cite{Lindblad-Rodnianski:Global-existence, Lindblad-Rodnianski:Global-Stability} simplifying some of the arguments, of Bieri \cite{Bieri:Extensions, Bieri-Zipser:Extensions} relaxing some of the decay conditions, of Wang \cite{Wang:Thesis} obtaining asymptotic expansions, and of Lindblad \cite{Lindblad:Global} for results on a class of quasilinear equations.
 H\"ormander's book \cite{Hormander:Nonlinear} provides further references in the general area.
 There are numerous works on the {\em linear} problem, and estimates this yields for the non-linear problems, such as Strichartz estimates; here we refer to the recent work of Metcalfe and Tataru \cite{Metcalfe-Tataru:Global} for a parametrix construction in low regularity, and references therein.)
 Here we obtain results comparable to these (when restricted to the semilinear setting), on a larger class of manifolds, see Remark~\ref{rmk:Christodoulou}.
 For non-linearities which do not involve derivatives, slightly stronger results have been obtained, in a slightly different setting, in \cite{Ch06}; see Remark~\ref{rmk:Chrusciel}.
-On the other hand, there is little work on the asymptotically de Sitter and Kerr-de Sitter settings; indeed the only paper the authors are aware of is that of Baskin \cite{Baskin:Strichartz} in roughly comparable generality in terms of the setting,\footnote{There is more work on the linear problem in de Sitter, de Sitter-Schwarzschild and Kerr-de Sitter spaces.
-We refer to \cite{Va12} for more detail; some references are Polarski \cite{Polarski:Hawking}, Yagdjian and Galstian \cite{Yagdjian-Galstian:De-Sitter}, S\'a Barreto and Zworski \cite{Sa-Barreto-Zworski:Distribution}, Bony and H\"afner \cite{Bony-Haefner:Decay}, Vasy \cite{Va07}, Baskin \cite{Baskin:Parametrix}, Dafermos and Rodnianski in \cite{Dafermos-Rodnianski:Sch-dS}, Melrose, S\'a Barreto and Vasy \cite{Melrose-SaBarreto-Vasy:Asymptotics}, Dyatlov \cite{Dy11a, Dy11b}.
-Also, while it received more attention, the linear problem on Kerr space does not fit directly into our setting; see the introduction of \cite{Va12} for an explanantion and for further references, \cite{Dafermos-Rodnianski:Lectures} for more background and additional references.} though in {\em exact} de Sitter space Yagdjian \cite{Yagdjian:Global, Yagdjian:Semilinear} has studied a large class of semilinear equations with no derivatives.
-Baskin's result is for a semilinear equation with no derivatives and a single exponent, using his parametrix construction \cite{Baskin:Parametrix}, namely $u^p$ with\footnote{The dimension of the spacetime in Baskin's paper is $n+1$; we continue using our notation above.} $p=1+\frac{4}{n-2}$, and for $\lambda>(n-1)^2/4$.
-In the same setting, $p>1+\frac{4}{n-1}$ works for us, and thus Baskin's setting is in particular included.
-Yagdjian works with the explicit solution operator (derived using special functions) in exact de Sitter space, again with no derivatives in the non-linearity.
-While there are some exponents that his results cover (for $\lambda>(n-1)^2/4$, all $p>1$ work for him) that ours do not directly (but indirectly, via the static model, we in fact obtain such results), the range $(\frac{(n-1)^2}{4}-\frac{1}{4},\frac{(n-1)^2}{4})$ is excluded by him while covered by our work for sufficiently large $p$.
-In the (asymptotically) Kerr-de Sitter setting, to our knowledge, there has been no similar semilinear work.